scratchytube/js-mini-challenge-fetch/README.md

 **When a user clicks the like button for a player**, that player's likes should increase by 1.
 The player's updated likes should persist on the server, and also be displayed on the page.

-To persist the likes, you will need to make a request using `fetch`:
+To persist the likes, you will need to make a request using `fetch`.
+Make sure you can access to the player's *id*, since you will need that information to put together the URL for the `fetch` request.

 ```
 PATCH /players/:id